WSSR: Star 96.7

 On February 2, 2004, while playing "Welcome to the Jungle" by Guns N' Roses, the song started slowing down, until the song was cut halfway through.
 After 15 seconds of dead air and a minute of stunting with radio sounds, this led to the launch of the station's new adult contemporary format as "Star 96.7".
-The first song to air under the new branding and format is "Lucky Star" by Madonna.
+The first song to air under the new branding and format was "Lucky Star" by Madonna.
 The "Star" branded adult contemporary format had previously aired on 93.5 WJTW, but the station was sold to HBC and flipped to a Spanish language format, as WVIX.
-On February 9, 2004, its call sign was changed to WSSR.
+On February 9, 2004, WLLI-FM's call sign was changed to WSSR.